vkumar101/software_engineer_evaluation/README.md

-# PSP Angular Evaluation
+# Software Engineer Evaluation

 ## Introduction

-The purpose of this evaluation is to help us better understand your ability to follow a simple project plan and deliver a working Angular 5 solution.
+The purpose of this evaluation is to help us better understand your ability to follow a simple project plan and deliver a working Angular or React solution.
 Should you have any questions or concerns regarding the instructions that follow please reach out to us immediately for help or clarification.

 ## Project

 NASA provides a public API for searching images.
-The project you are building will query this API and display results in an Angular 5 app.
+The project you are building will query this API and display results in a SPA (single page web application).
 You do not need an API key to use the service--simply follow the URL pattern below:

 `GET https://images-api.nasa.gov/search?media_type=image&q=Jupiter`